-Refer to Note 1, Organization and Significant Accounting Policies - Recent Accounting Pronouncements, to our audited consolidated financial statements included elsewhere in this prospectus.
+Refer to Note 1, Organization and Significant Accounting Policies - Recent Accounting Pronouncements, to our audited consolidated financial statements included elsewhere in this Annual Report.

-Quantitative and Qualitative Disclosures about Market Risk
+Item 7A.
+Quantitative and Qualitative Disclosures About Market Risk.

 Foreign Currency Risk

 Our exposure to foreign currency exchange rate fluctuations is primarily the result of foreign subsidiaries primarily domiciled in Europe and Canada.
 We use financial derivative instruments to hedge foreign currency exchange rate risks associated with our Canadian subsidiary.